Directed by: Breck Eisner || Produced by: Michael Aguilar, Dean Georgaris, Rob Cowan

 A remake of the 1973 George A. Romero film of the same name, this 2010 Crazies released in the heart of the modern wave of Hollywood revisiting its older properties for a quick buck, but is distinct from numerous “soft reboot” titles (e.g. Tron Legacy , The Thing , The Force Awakens , Halloween ) whereby a remake is disguised as a legacy sequel, prequel, or spinoff.
 This new Crazies stands apart from its Romero counterpart as a distinctly modern, violent, and efficient horror picture that can be enjoyed with zero knowledge or awareness of Romero’s overrated filmography.

-This simple, high-concept premise is executed through Kosar and Wright’s patient yet well edited screenplay, which conforms to a traditional three-act structure and ramps tension and narrative stakes as our principle characters uncover the plot’s unsettling mystery.
+This simple high-concept premise is executed through Kosar and Wright’s patient yet well edited screenplay, which conforms to a traditional three-act structure and ramps tension and narrative stakes as our main characters uncover the plot’s unsettling mystery.
 At 101 minutes, The Crazies achieves a near perfect pace that partitions quick yet memorable character moments throughout action-packed, terrifying 2nd and 3rd-act monster encounters, the contexts of which are well established in the calmer opening act.
-Numerous creative sequences include a deranged, infected high-school principle impaling helpless victims strapped to stretchers with a pitchfork in a high-school field hospital, cryptic, infected employees assaulting our heroes in a carwash inside a vehicle, and a nail-biter of a finale where Mitchell and Olyphant battle multiple homicidal, infected rednecks inside a highway truck station.
+Numerous creative sequences include a deranged, infected high-school principal impaling helpless victims strapped to stretchers with a pitchfork in a high-school field hospital, cryptic, infected employees assaulting our heroes in a carwash inside a vehicle, and a nail-biter of a finale where Mitchell and Olyphant battle multiple homicidal infected rednecks inside a highway truck station.

 All the aforementioned set-pieces are well realized via director Eisner and cinematographer Maxime Alexandre.
 Alexandre has had an extensive career shooting various horror and thriller films for prolific French filmmaker, Alexandre Aja (e.g. High Tension , The Hills Have Eyes , Crawl , Oxygen ), as well as David F. Sandberg (e.g. Annabelle: Creation , Shazam! ), while Eisner’s last feature was 2015’s The Last Witch Hunter, starring Vin Diesel.
 Both do a great job with The Crazies, shooting a diverse collection of day and nighttime set-pieces that maximize narrative tension and take advantage of various props, character ticks, and set-design features that inform the greater story.
 Even after the last infected antagonist is dispatched, Eisner and Alexandre shoot a terrific chase sequence and epilogue I did not expect that ends their movie on a literal bang.